-With all that 2020 has brought with it, the climate has never been more ideal for the cyber criminal.
+With all the pandemic has brought with it, the climate has never been more ideal for the cyber criminal.
 Most of us are working from home via the internet.
 We’re also buying more—even household essentials—online.
 During the holiday season, online purchases will likely push virtual sales to new limits, making it open season for hackers.

 Cyber Insurance is one means of protecting yourself from an unwanted event, but, unfortunately, it can’t prevent a cybersecurity breach.
 As the number of ransomware and compromised email events escalate, your Oswald team stands by you long after you’ve purchased a Cyber policy.
 Should you fall victim to a cyber crime, Oswald is prepared to advocate for you and oversee the response process during this incredibly stressful time.